safrinnetwork/MikTelBot/README.md

 # MikTelBot
 This is a Telegram interactive bot that can communicate with Mikrotik via Rest Api

+# Credentials
+Ddit the config.py file to enter your proxy credentials

 # Usage [ Manual ]
 ```
 sudo apt update -y